Born: 13th October 1885, Ipswich.

 Charles, 17, a Striker at a Blacksmith – Agricultural Implements.

-On the 12th March 1913, at Butley Church, Suffolk, John Edmund Podd married Kate Edith Elizabeth Mayhew, born 1883, Butley, Suffolk.
-They had 1 son:
+On the 12th March 1913, at St. John the Baptist Church, Butley, Suffolk, John Edmund Podd married Kate Edith Elizabeth Mayhew, born 1883, Butley, Suffolk – daughter of David Mayhew, a horseman on a farm and Mary Ann Mayhew (nee Kettle), of Butley.

 John Edmund Podd, born June 1915, Ipswich.

-Taking part in the Battle of Neuve Chapelle, before dawn on 12 March, the 4th Battallion was ordered to move forward from trenches at Windy Corner to the Rue de Berceaux.
+Taking part in the Battle of Neuve Chapelle, before dawn on 12 March, the 4th Battalion was ordered to move forward from trenches at Windy Corner to the Rue de Bordeaux.
 As it moved off, the column was subjected to a severe artillery barrage, inflicting many casualties.

-Edmund is also remembered on the Ransome & Rapier Ltd. war memorial, Bourne Park Ipswich
+Edmund is also remembered on the Ransomes & Rapier Ltd. war memorial, Bourne Park Ipswich

 St. Margaret’s Church, Ipswich.